ionicfirebaseapp/Ionic3-starterapp/README.md

 </p>
 <h3 align="center">IONICFIREBASEAPP</h3>

- <a href="https://www.ionicfirebaseapp.com/products/ionic-firebase-restaurant-mobile-app"> <h3 align="center">GET IONIC V4 </h3> </a>

 <p align="center">
-  Marketplace for Mobile app and Backend that developed on leading Enterprise Technologies with as well as with your custom Applictaion design.
+  Marketplace for Mobile app and Backend which is developed on leading Enterprise Technologies with as well as with your custom Applictaion design.
   <br>
-  <a href="https://docs.ionicfirebaseapp.com/ionicrestaurantapp/"><strong>Explore Restaurant docs »</strong></a>
+  <a href="https://docs.ionicfirebaseapp.com/ionicstarter"><strong>Explore Ionic Starter Docs »</strong></a>
   <br>
   <br>
   </p>